bmazzarol/TypedSpark.NET/TypedSpark.NET.Docs/articles/functions/equals-null-safe.md

 ﻿# Equals Null Safe (Known as <=>)

+> _Since 1.1.0_

 `expr1` <=> `expr2` - Returns same result as the EQUAL(=) operator for non-null
 operands, but returns true if both are null, false if one of the them is null.

-Since 1.1.0

 * [Spark Docs](https://spark.apache.org/docs/latest/api/sql/index.html#_10)
 * [API Docs](xref:TypedSpark.NET.Columns.TypedColumn`2.EqNullSafe*)

-## Arguments
+> [!NOTE]

-`expr1`, `expr2` - the two expressions must be same type or can be casted to a common type, and must be a type that can be used in equality comparison.
-Map type is not supported.
-For complex types such array/struct, the data types of fields must be orderable.
+> `expr1`, `expr2` - the two expressions must be same type or can be casted to a
+> common type, and must be a type that can be used in equality comparison.
+Map
+> type is not supported.
+For complex types such array/struct, the data types of
+> fields must be orderable.

 ## Examples